Blog

 Drug Coverage

-Medicare Supplements do not offer drug coverage, so you will need to purchase a separate Medicare Part D drug plan.
-The average nationwide monthly premium for a Part D plan is $30.
-While you do have to purchase a separate drug plan, you have the advantage of choosing one that fits your needs.
+The average nationwide monthly premium for a Part D plan is approximately $55, though there are options in central IL with $0 monthly premiums.
+While you would need to purchase a separate drug plan, you have the advantage of choosing one that fits your needs.

 You can select the pharmacy you love and select the current drugs you take, and Medicare’s Plan Finder will tell you which plan is best for you at the lowest price available.